 The Court hears appeals under all of the various employment law statutes where an individual worker complains of a breach of their statutory employment rights by their employer.
 Either or both parties may refer an appeal of an Adjudication Officer’s Decision in employment rights cases to the Labour Court.

-When the appeal form is received it will be date stamped and this is the date on which it will be deemed to have been received by the Labour Court.
+When the appeal, through the portal or a form is received it will be date stamped and this is the date on which it will be deemed to have been received by the Labour Court.
 The appeal must be initiated by notice in writing delivered to the Court within 42-day from the date of the decision being appealed.

 In accordance with the provisions of the Interpretation Act 2005, the date of the decision is day 1 of the 42-day period.